Rover-Yu/skbtrace-userland/docs/using/options.rst

    This option is designed to work together with skbparse, it control skbparse to show parsed results at console lively.
 But this feature still is incompleted.

 ``-f``
-  With option, skbtrace will overwrite possible old traced data.
+   Overwrite possible old traced data without any warning.

 ``-l``
    Show all available trace events list.

 ``-V``
    Show more internal runtime information.

 ``-v``
    Show version number, then quit.

 skbparse
 ==========